 Bitter End Yacht Club, BVI

 In BVI, I sailed with a couple I met in USVI.
-They were desperate to get back to the islands but didn’t have a boat (theirs had been destroyed in the hurricane).
+They were desperate to get back to the islands but their boat had been destroyed in the hurricane.
 I had a boat but didn’t know how to sail.
 It was a match made in heaven!
 They knew the islands very well & I toured around hearing stories of legendary meeting points for the yachties & drunken nights out.
-One of the places was the Bitter End Yacht Club at the top of Virgin Gorda but, as we sailed past, it literally looked like it had been destroyed yesterday.
+One of the places was the Bitter End Yacht Club at the top of Virgin Gorda.
+However, as we sailed past, it literally looked like it had been destroyed yesterday.
 The chalets up the hill were without roofs & the clubhouse looked like a bomb site.
 Tragic.

 It might resemble a boat graveyard…

-I visited the French side of the island where the lagoon used to be a bustling anchoring bay full of boats.
-As we gingerly explored in our dinghy we had to be on constant lookout for sunken boats or parts which were sticking up from the water.
+I visited the French side of the island where the lagoon used to be a bustling bay full of boats.
+As we gingerly explored in our dinghy we had to be on the constant lookout.
+All around were sunken boats or parts which were sticking up from the water.
 What we thought from a distance may have been submarines, turned out to be catamarans which were turned upside down.
-Yachts on their sides which refused to go down had been sprayed with the line “Life is too short to sink completely”.
+Yachts on their sides which refused to go down had been spray painted.
+“Life is too short to sink completely”.
 It seemed to sum up the tragedy & spirit of the people all in one go.

 6. Don’t judge a book by its cover